ibm-cloud-docs/blockchain-sw-213/howto/console-upgrade-ocp.md

 {: #upgrade-ocp-platform}

 If you are using {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or V2.1.1 on the OpenShift Container Platform 3.11, you can upgrade your network to run on OpenShift Container Platform 4.2.
 Because the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or v2.1.1 cannot run on OpenShift Container Platform 4.x, you need to upgrade your blockchain network before you upgrade your cluster.
 First, follow the steps to [upgrade your network to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3](#upgrade-ocp-steps).
 You can then migrate your OpenShift cluster from 3.11 to 4.2.
 You cannot migrate your OpenShift cluster from 3.11 to 4.1.
 For more information, see [Migrating OpenShift Container Platform 3.7 to 4.2](https://docs.openshift.com/container-platform/4.2/migration/migrating_3_4/planning-migration-3-to-4.html).

+Updating the Operator triggers a restart of all components managed by this installation of the {{site.data.keyword.blockchainfull_notm}} Platform including Fabric nodes.
+To avoid disruption of service, a multiregion setup is recommended.
+{: important}

 ## Upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3
 {: #upgrade-ocp-steps}